What to know about variable heart rhythms and AFib

 Very high blood pressure in the pulmonary arteries causes changes in the blood vessels in your lungs and prevents normal blood flow through these vessels.
-High blood pressure in your lung vessels causes your right ventricle and right atrium (heart chambers) to become enlarged and weak and to not pump as well.
+High blood pressure in your lung vessels causes your right ventricle and right atrium (heart chambers) to become enlarged and weak and not pump as well.

 There are several types of pulmonary hypertension, and causes of the disease depend on the type: